Glebzok/MAD-GAN/README.md

 As a follow-up MAD-GAN implementation was modifies for working with image sequences, using addition CNN layers.
 Modified model showed 65% accuracy and 88% Precision on single number data (train dataset consist of one number, and test of this number + anomalies inside).
 Directions for future work are to tune the hyperparameters and model architecture for improving current results on image sequences and succeeding in processing all MNIST numbers data sequences.

+A more detailed description of the project could be found at Report.pdf

 ## Quickstart

 - Python3